Optable/match/pkg/dhpsi/README.md

 ## protocol

-The Elliptic Curve Diffie-Hellman private set intersection.
-The point operation of _kP_ is multiplication of a point _P_ with a scalar _k_ over an elliptic curve.
+The Elliptic Curve Diffie-Hellman private set intersection[1] is one of the first PSI protocol and is communication efficient, but requires expensive computations from both parties: a sender and a receiver.
+We implement DHPSI using elliptic curve (specifically `ristretto255` [2]) instead of finite field exponentiation for performance reasons.
+The point operation of _kP_ is the multiplication of a point _P_ with a scalar _k_ over an elliptic curve.

 1. the receiver and the sender agree on an elliptic curve _E_.
 1. the sender generates his private key _a_, and hashes each identifier from his input audience list to obtain points _x<sub>i</sub> ∈ X_ on E. (*Derive*)